Ninjamamia/ground-branch-enhanced-mod/gbem-README.md

 Allows to control visibility of an actor, or group of actors, using specific tags in the mission editor.
 See [_Actor group randomiser tags_](#actorgrouprandomiser) section below.

-**Delayed extract point reveal**
+**Delay extract point reveal**

 Mission setting for when to actually reveal the extract point on the map, with the following
-possibilities: before round start (vanilla), on round start, after collecting intel.
+possibilities: before round start, on round start, after collecting intel.

+Defaults to `before round start`, reproducing vanilla behavior.

+**Randomise insert point**

+Two mission settings to control the minimum and maximum number of insert points to enable.
+The actual value will be randomly selected between min and max.

+Both defaults to `50` so all possible insertion points are used, reproducing vanilla behavior.

 ## Usage